🧠90/20 Rule: The Brain Cycle Secret for JEE Aspirants Studying 10+ Hours

 Frequently Asked Questions (FAQs)

-1. What is the difference between the Circadian Rhythm and the Ultradian Rhythm?
+1. Difference between Circadian and Ultradian Rhythm?

-2. Why is the 90-minute block the "natural" peak focus time?
+2. Why is 90 minutes the "natural" peak?

-7. How should I schedule the 90/20 cycles over a 10+ hour study day?
+4. How do I schedule this for a 10+ hour day?